Maren Klein

 • Qualifications

-Maren studied at Radboud University Nijmegen, where she obtained a bachelor's degree in Dutch and European Law in 2018 and a master's degree in European Law (cum laude) in 2020.
-Maren also holds a master's degree in law (with honors) from Northwestern Pritzker School of Law in Chicago, USA.
+Maren obtained a bachelor's degree in Dutch and European Law (2018) and a master's degree in European Law, cum laude (2020), from Radboud University Nijmegen.
+She also holds an LL.M. (with honors) from Northwestern Pritzker School of Law in Chicago (2021) and a Postgraduate Diploma in EU Competition Law (with merit) from King's College London (2026).

-Maren speaks Dutch and English fluently and has knowledge of Spanish and German.
+Maren is fluent in Dutch and English and conversational in Spanish and German.

 Cookie notification